A Fresh Look at an Old Story

 The firm of Ferris, Twigg and Cash does not appear at all.
 In a matter of partnership in a ship of adventure for profit, at this time, this was not unusual.
 The identity of the actual owners of such vessels were often concealed, and sometimes only recorded as ‘Captain & Co.’, as we will discover further on.

-According to Kingston, the outward journey of the Ouzel Galley was under command of Tracey, and the return voyage under Eoghan Massey of Waterford.
+According to Kingston in his novel, the outward journey of the Ouzel Galley was under command of Tracey, and the return voyage under Eoghan Massey of Waterford.
 Lloyds Registers of ships or Lloyd’s List did not exist at the time, so this can not be checked.
-There is no mention of such a ship or crew in contemporary news media.
+He does mention the firm and the persons, Ferris Twig & Cash, but there is no mention of such a ship or crew in contemporary news media.
 Neither is there any matching entry in the Prize Court records nor in the Admiralty High Court records of ‘Letters of Marque’ issued from 1698-1705.

 A merchantman of this period need not have carried the permissions of a private ship of war, but given the complexion of the times, trading to the Levant could be a very profitable, but risky business.

-The Admiralty records of this period do contain a very interesting mention of the Oursell Galley, owned by a man of the same name – and we will return to him further on.
+Records on file for this period in the National Archives at Kew do contain a very interesting mention of the Oursell Galley, owned by a man of the same name – and we will return to him further on.

-Interestingly and not uncommon, Kingston’s novel (1877), does describe the Ouzel Galley as having a latine sail on the mizen, as is shown in the painting (1753).
-The painting is however, a depiction of an armed bluff-bowed merchantman, a typical privateer, albeit, seemingly a little later than 1695.
+Interestingly and not uncommon at the time, Kingston’s novel (1877), does describe the Ouzel Galley as having a latine sail on the mizen, as is shown in the painting (1753).
+The painting is however, a depiction of an armed bluff-bowed merchantman, a typical large privateer, albeit, seemingly a little later than 1695.
 Furthermore, it is extremely unlikely that the ship depicted in this painting, was capable of being rowed.

 The Ouzel Galley was supposedly loaded with a ‘valuable cargo’ when she set out for the Levant.
 As an outward consignment, her cargo might typically have comprised of general trading goods, leathers, wool, candles and maybe some iron implements, but if the ‘story’ is suggesting she was a trader only, this might represent a contradiction of purpose.